ConacBreslin/CBBridge/README.md

 ### Colour scheme
  [IMAGECOLORPICKER.com](https://imagecolorpicker.com/) was used to find the hex value of the backgound colour in the hero image and this was used in [coolor.co](https://coolors.co/) to generate [this colour palette](assets/images/colour-palette.png) which was felt to be contemporary and subtle.
 The contrast ratio of the foreground and background colours was checked [in webaim.org](https://webaim.org/resources/contrastchecker/) and is [7.33:1](assets/images/contrast-checker.png).
 ### Typography
-The Comfortaa font was selected in [Google Fonts](https://fonts.google.com/) for its clarity and contemporary feel and Google fonts suggested Montserrat as an accompanying font and its simplicity was appealing.
+The Comfortaa font was selected in [Google Fonts](https://fonts.google.com/) for its clarity and contemporary feel.
+Google fonts suggested Montserrat as an accompanying font and its simplicity was appealing.
 The fallback font is Sans Serif.
 ## Features
 - Responsiveness on all device sizes.
 - The Alert banner disappears on small screens.